AiaDK/the-code-cabinet/README.md

 A curated collection of Python, SQL, and data science projects — from challenges to competitions — neatly organized in one place.

 Welcome to my personal collection of coding projects, exercises, and data explorations.
-This repository is a curated space where I document and showcase my work across various platforms, including Kaggle, Stratascratch, Checkio, and Hackerrank.
+This repository is a curated space where I document and showcase my work across various platforms.

 🛠 **What’s inside:**
 - Python & SQL challenges from interview prep platforms